Bridging Binarization: Causal Inference with Dichotomized Continuous Exposures: Discussion

 \section{Discussion}

 In this paper, we show the equivalence between the binarized ATE and the difference between the average counterfactual outcomes under two MTPs that impose the relevant cut-off defined by the binarization and preserve relative self-selection.
-Relative self-selection is the ratio of the probability density of one value of treatment to another.
-Through this equivalence, we affirm that the binarized ATE is a valid causal estimand and is identified under standard causal identification assumptions, addressing many of the common concerns methods researchers have positted about such coarsening of a continuous treatment variable.
+Relative self-selection is the ratio of the probability density of one value of exposure to another.
+Through this equivalence, we affirm that the binarized ATE is a valid causal estimand and is identified under standard causal identification assumptions, addressing many of the common concerns methods researchers have posited about such coarsening of a continuous exposure variable.

-We also introduce a new estimand, the policy effect of binarization, which contrasts the expected outcome under one of the MTPs associated with binarization with the expected outcome in the status-quo world.
-This estimand requires the same identification assumption as the binarized ATE and therefore can be estimated from the same data researchers may use to estimate the binarized ATE.
-We argue that this estimand answers a more relevant causal question as it compares the counterfactual world under one MTP (the ``treated" counterfactual) to the status-quo world (which is akin to a ``control" counterfactual).
-As this estimand cannot be calculated using standard methods developed for the ATE, we also provide details for how to implement three different estimators of the policy effect of binarization as well as how to estimate their standard errors.
+We also introduce a new estimand, the causal attributable effect of binarization (CAB), which contrasts the expected outcome under one of the MTPs associated with binarization with the expected outcome in the observed world.
+Identification of this estimand requires weaker assumptions, and these assumptions are implied by the assumptions required to identify the BATE --- thus, a scenario in which researchers could estimate the BATE is also a scenario in which they could estimate the CAB.
+We argue that this estimand answers a more relevant causal question as it compares the counterfactual world under one MTP (the ``treated" counterfactual) to the observed world (which is akin to a ``control" counterfactual).
+As this estimand cannot be calculated using standard methods developed for the ATE, we also provide details for how to implement four different estimators of the causal attributable effect of binarization as well as how to estimate their standard errors.